yunseongkim1009/yunseongkim1009/README.md

 <br>

-I am particularly interested in the intersection of **economics, technology, and real-world social issues**.
+I am  interested in studying **economics, technology, and real-world social issues**.
+Although, I have to admit, it isn't going as good as I planned :(

 Some areas I explore: